DeployCoop/urban-disco/README.md

 helm repo add argo https://argoproj.github.io/argo-helm
 ```

-I if you need anything more complicated it goes at the bottom of the fetchr file.
+I if you need anything more complicated it goes in the custom file.
+In this file you will see me checkout charts that are being incubated here for various purpose, and rename some charts that have generic names that might conflict, and a few other custom scenarios.

 ### Historical context